raybuhr/teacherprints/gettingStartedAWS.md

 $ chmod 400 .secrets/teacherprints-ec2.pem
 ```

-## Accessing the AWS workspace from your machine
+## Accessing the AWS workspace from your machine {: #ssh-to-aws}

 For the moment, we'll have a shared AWS EC2 instance that we SSH into for the purposes of working on a more powerful machine than our own laptops.

 If you have followed the instructions above about structuring your `.secrets` folder to contain the necessary credentials, the code below _should_ work as-is with only the indicated modifications.
 If it doesn't, please let me know.

 1. Verify the EC2 instance you're targeting is, indeed, up and running.
 You can do this via the `Instance Console` in AWS.
     1. You'll need to have signed in to the [AWS Console](https://aws.amazon.com/).
-Remember:
+Remember: you're signing in using your _IAM_ credentials for our shared workspace, _not_ your 'root' credentials (i.e., the ones you use to do AWS things unrelated to this project.)
 1. If you run into some trouble, AWS documentation on connecting your instance via the command line [is here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

 ```bash